General Information 2020

 • Please respect the directions given by your guide.
 They are there not only to help find and identify birds but they are also there to keep you safe.

 • Tipping the guides is allowed and encouraged.
-We pay our guides more than three times the rate other Southeastern Arizona birding festivals do.
-These people bust their butts to ensure you have a enjoyable time.
-They deserve credit and remuneration.
+Guides work hard to ensure you have a safe and enjoyable time.
+They act as both guides and drivers and they deserve credit and remuneration.

 • Others in the Van.
 Plan on meeting Birders from all over the country.
 This is one of the best parts of the Festival.
 But please keep conversations to a minimum when looking for birds or when the guide is waxing on about some minutia.